-- 3.1 As the Local Planning Authority, St Helens Borough Council is responsible for determining all planning applications within the Borough.
-Other council departments and external organisations e.g. statutory consultees, input into the planning process to help shape the final decision on planning applications. - 3.2 To help applicants understand what permissions might be required for a proposed development, the Council has provided a 'Guide to Planning & Building Control'13.
+To help applicants understand what permissions might be required for a proposed development, the Council has provided a 'Guide to Planning & Building Control'13.
 Where there is any uncertainty for any type of development and in the case of bespoke and/or larger developments in particular, the Council encourages applicants to seek pre-application advice to mitigate any issues prior to a planning application submission.
-Advice can be obtained from Planning Officers and other specialists e.g. Highways Officers, who can provide guidance regarding transport-related applications. - 3.3 To take advantage of the Councils pre-application advice service, simply fill out the Pre-Application Form14 and email it together with your supporting plans, photos, etc. to planning@sthelens.gov.uk, and pay the appropriate fee15 or post to:
+Advice can be obtained from Planning Officers and other specialists e.g. Highways Officers, who can provide guidance regarding transport-related applications.

+To take advantage of the Councils pre-application advice service, simply fill out the Pre-Application Form14 and email it together with your supporting plans, photos, etc. to planning@sthelens.gov.uk, and pay the appropriate fee15 or post to:

-FAO Development Control Manager, Pre-application advice Place Services St Helens Borough Council PO Box 512 St Helens WA10 9JX
+FAO Development Control Manager, Pre-application advice Place Services St Helens Borough Council PO Box 512 St Helens WA10 9JX private cars and service vehicles.
+The exact transport requirements for new developments will vary dependant on their type, size and location.
+This SPD categorises development into Major and Minor development classes (size).

-Before making a request for pre-application advice it is advisable to check in the first instance whether planning permission is actually required 16.
+Before making a request for preapplication advice it is advisable to check in the first instance whether planning permission is actually required16.

-3.4 Section 2 of this SPD sets out the Councils preferred vision for Transport and Travel in the Borough.
-All new developments must be accessible by walking, wheeling, cycling, public transport, powered two-wheeled, private cars and service vehicles.
-The exact transport requirements for new developments will
+Section 2 of this SPD sets out the Councils preferred vision for Transport and Travel in the Borough.
+All new developments must be accessible by walking, wheeling, cycling, public transport, powered two-wheeled,